-With our rigorous and competitive review of Extended Abstracts, Full Papers and Posters, presenters, supporters and delegates are assured they are getting the ‘best of the best’ research papers, policies, policing programs, project outcomes and much more from participating in the conference.
+With our rigorous and competitive review of Extended Abstracts, Full Papers, Posters and Symposium proposals, presenters, supporters and delegates are assured they are getting the ‘best of the best’ research papers, policies, policing programs, project outcomes and much more from participating in the conference.

-The 2015 inaugural conference attracted 670 delegates, and ARSC2016 is expected to generate this same level of interest.
-Some of the feedback from ARSC2015 is below, and you are guaranteed many opportunities to network and create new partnerships to assist you in your road safety efforts.
+The 2015 inaugural conference attracted over 600 delegates, and ARSC2016 generated a same level of interest.
+Some of the feedback from ARSC2015 & ARSC2016 is below, and you are guaranteed many opportunities to network and create new partnerships to assist you in your road safety efforts.
 Delegates are again expected to include a diverse range of stakeholders, from researchers, practitioners, politicians, road safety stakeholders and students working in the behavioural sciences, to education and training, emergency services, engineering and technology, health and rehabilitation, justice and law enforcement, local state and federal governments, traffic management and vehicle safety industries – to name just a few.

-“By any measure the Australian Road Safety Conference 2015 has been a great success.
-It has drawn together people from academia, policing and law enforcement, road and network research, healthcare, state territory and New Zealand road and transport agencies and many subject matters experts.
+“By any measure the Australian Road Safety Conferences have been a great success.
+They have drawn together people from academia, policing and law enforcement, road and network research, healthcare, state territory and New Zealand road and transport agencies and many subject matters experts.